 - 25.2 During each racing year, at the discretion of the Inboard Racing Commission, appropriate Inboard Summer Nationals may be held and shall rotate geographically when possible.
 Consideration shall be given to trophies, prize money, facilities, course and best interest of Limited Inboard owners and drivers, but will be awarded to the most favorable bid regardless of location. - 25.3 Summer National, Divisional Championship and series bids will be received by the Inboard Racing Commission at the annual meeting each year up to four (4) years in advance.
 These bids will be received by the IRC and a recommendation made to the Inboard Chairman.
 The Inboard Chairman may accept or refuse the recommendation and award the bid to others.
-The awarding of these championships will be done at the annual meeting or as soon thereafter as feasible. - 25.4 The Inboard Chairman shall check all sanctions of Inboard races or Inboard classes scheduled on the same date as the Inboard Divisionals or Summer Nationals for conflict.
+The awarding of these championships will be done at the annual meeting or as soon thereafter as feasible. - 25.3.1 All championship events must state in their bid to the IRC if they are going to use a flag start at their event.
+If not stated in their bid, the race site must use a clock starting procedure.

+25.4 The Inboard Chairman shall check all sanctions of Inboard races or Inboard classes scheduled on the same date as the Inboard Divisionals or Summer Nationals for conflict.
 No sanction application for the same date as a Divisional Championship shall be approved if the site of the proposed race is within the same geographical division.
 No sanction application for the same date as a Summer Nationals shall be approved for classes that are scheduled at the Summer Nationals.
 Local club races may be allowed to race, in conflict with a Championship event without national points, only with approval of the Inboard Chairman.